Wangmerlyn/KeyChain/README.md

 bash synth.sh
 ```

-Too generate a dataset with only the relevant docs to answer the question, use:
+To generate a dataset with only the relevant docs to answer the question, use:
 ```bash
 bash synth_relevant_only.sh
 ```